 17. Shop the Boutiques

-There are several good spots for food including a market and restaurants, making this town feel like it has something for everyone who visits here.
+There are several good spots for food including a market and restaurants, making Hanalei town feel like it has something for everyone who visits here.

-A few of our favorite Hanalei boutiques include The Barn 808, I Heart Hanalei, Pualani Hanalei, Sand People, and The Root.
+A few of our favorite Hanalei boutiques include The Barn 808, I Heart Hanalei, Pualani Hanalei, and Sand People.

 18. Hit up the Hanalei Farmers Market

 Visiting the Hanalei farmers market is a lovely way to immerse yourself in Kauai’s beauty, aloha, and abundance.
-Every Saturday from 9:30 a.m.-noon, you’ll find more than 50 stalls of local growers and crafters.
+Every Saturday from 9:30 a.m. to noon, you’ll find more than 50 stalls of local growers and crafters.

 If it sounds like paradise now wait until summer when there will be an amazing array of tropical fruit available such as apple bananas, mangoes, and papayas (just ask!).
-This is definitely one of the best farmers markets on Kauai.
+This is definitely one of the best farmers markets on Kauai and one of the best things to do North Shore Kauai has to offer!

 19. See Wai’oli Hui’ia Church in Hanalei